diablodale/dp.docs/docs/_max/attributes/type.md

 layout of depth data.
 The values for depth are affected by [`@distmeter`](distmeter.md) and some combinations may not be useful.

-`long` is a signed integer.
-32-bit integer with Max 32-bit.
-64-bit integer with Max 64-bit.
+* `long` values are signed integers; 32-bit with Max 32-bit, 64-bit with Max 64-bit
+* `float32` and `float64` values [0.0...1.0] are for computation efficiency;
+  not increased accuracy

-Almost always, this depth type is available for computation efficiency; not more depth accuracy.
-The plugin can convert sensor data to any type efficiently.
+The plugin can convert sensor data to supported types efficiently.
-Consider how the depth data is later consumed to choose the best data type.
+Consider how the data is later consumed to choose the best data type.